 A single family home will be developed on this site.
-This project received approval from the Design Review Board on April 6, 2022{\star} and is in the process of has secureding a building permit{μ}.
-Construction is expected to begin in late 2022and is under construction.
+This project received approval from the Design Review Board on April 6, 2022 and is in the process of securing a building permit.
+Construction is expected to begin in late 2022.